BKaperick/CatanEngine.jl/README.md

 An engine for adding AI players to a party of the extremely popular board game [Settlers of Catan](https://www.catan.com/).
 The AI players can be used to supplement a party of <4 human players.
 New AI players can be defined by simply implementing the API via a struct that inherits from `RobotPlayer`.

+## CatanLearning.jl

+[CatanLearning.jl](https://github.com/BKaperick/CatanLearning.jl) has been split off of the main repo.
+It implements the reinforcement-learned players and their training code.

 ## How to run the game
 To launch a new or existing game:
 `$julia Catan.jl [CONFIG FILE] [MAP FILE] [SAVE FILE]`